Fundamental Landau Levels in a Strongly Coupled Plasma: Introduction and main results

-We see in particular that a constant $m^*$ that was introduced as the mass in what emerges as Schrödinger equation, is linked to the condensate of the fundamental fields.
-The latter quantity is more closely related to the effective mass for modes in the plasma than the bare mass $M_f$ of the fundamental fields, that we also extract, but becomes just a parameter of the theory in a phase where particles as asymptotic states are not defined or identifiable.
+The identification of the discrete set of on shell perturbations characterized by a normalizable radial profile permits us to study the quasinormal modes of the dual scalar excitations.
+We present the dependence of the lowest quasinormal frequency on both, the intensity $b$ of the magnetic field and the Landau level number, from which we extract the physical effect that these have on the energy $E$ and width $\Gamma$ of the dual state.
+We show that as a function of $b$, the energy of our sates is very close to the one of fully stable Landau levels, and present this as evidence that the evolution of the modes we found describes the process of dissociation of the latter.

-To make the relationships involved in the last paragraph precise, it would be necessary to carry a full procedure of holographic renormalization \cite{Skenderis:2002wp,Bianchi:2001kw}, followed by a careful thermodynamic analysis.
-Both of these tasks are left for future work.
+When $\Gamma/E$ is displayed as a function of $b/T^2$ we observe that the states become more stable as this ratio begins to grow from zero, continuing up to a critical value $b_c$ that depends on the level, and after which the stability decreases with the increment of $b/T^2$.
+This coincides with the inverse magnetic catalysis and magnetic catalysis for different ranges of the magnetic field reported in \cite{Ayala:2014yla}.

-It is worth mentioning that, to the top of our knowledge, prior studies of Landau levels using a background that includes a magnetic field in the context of the gauge/gravity correspondence had been done either introducing probe fermions in such background \cite{Albash:2009wz,Albash:2010yr,Blake:2012tp}, or perturbing it to find its quasi normal modes \cite{Ammon:2016fru,Ammon:2017ded,Ammon:2020rvg}, and hence not including fields in the fundamental representation of the dual gauge theory.
+It is worth mentioning that, to the top of our knowledge, prior studies of Landau levels using a background that includes a magnetic field in the context of the gauge/gravity correspondence had been done either introducing probe fermions in such background \cite{Albash:2009wz,Albash:2010yr,Blake:2012tp}, or perturbing them directly to find their excitation modes \cite{Ammon:2016fru,Ammon:2017ded,Ammon:2020rvg}, and hence not including fields in the fundamental representation of the dual gauge theory.
 In contrast, fundamental degrees of freedom were introduced in \cite{Kristjansen:2012ny,Kristjansen:2013hma,Hutchinson:2014lda} through the inclusion of D5-branes and D7-branes, but in those instances the backgrounds where the latter were embedded did not bear the magnetic field, which was incorporated as a worldvolume gauge field, making the particular constructions only sensitive to $F=d\,A$, and therefore unsuitable for the detail treatment of Landau quantization which involves $A$ directly.